List of seaQuest characters: Warrant Officer Anthony Piccolo

-Anthony Piccolo (Michael DeLuise; seasons 2 & 3) first boarded the seaQuest as a Seaman in the episode Daggers, the first seaQuest DSV episode of the Second Season.
+Anthony Piccolo (Michael DeLuise; seasons 2 & 3) first boarded the seaQuest as a Seaman in the episode Daggers, the first episode of the second season.
 He was an experimental ex con, let out from prison on an early release program where they conducted science experiments on volunteers.
 Piccolo was offered and then received a pair of genetically altered gills, allowing him to breathe underwater like a fish.
 He was put on seaQuest because that's where the parole board thought he would be most useful.
-One of Picollo's most important aspects, according to Producer Carleton Eastlake, is "he's also the most human of the whole crew, because he's really very unsophisticated."
+One of Picollo's most important aspects, according to producer Carleton Eastlake, is "he's also the most human of the whole crew, because he's really very unsophisticated."

 Lieutenant JG Lonnie Henderson

 Lieutenant Lenore "Lonnie" Ellen Henderson (Kathy Evison; seasons 2 & 3) signed aboard the seaQuest DSV-II as a helmsman in 2021.
 As a first generation naval officer, she was a bit rough around the edges in terms of proper protocol.
 She successfully was able to smuggle her stuffed bear Addison aboard seaQuest, much to the consternation of Commander Ford.
 Henderson initially showed an interest in Lieutenant O'Neill and the two spent some shore leave together.
 However, O'Neill was uncomfortable dating someone he served with and the two remained just friends.
 She also offered herself to Lucas Wolenczak when it was believed that he was going to die in a cavern.